 So, if you were wondering, “Can I get a second working holiday visa for the UK?”
-The answer is no. You can apply for a working holiday visa in the UK only once.
+The answer is no. You can apply for a working holiday visa UK only once.

 One of the important criteria of getting a Tier 5 Youth Mobility Scheme in the UK in that you need to prove you have the means to support yourself in the UK.
-As a result, you will need at least £2,530 in your bank account while applying for a working holiday visa in the UK.
+As a result, you will need at least £2,530 in your bank account while applying for the UK working holiday.
 This amount needs to be available for at least 28 days in a row.
 More importantly, Day 28 must be within 31 days of applying for this visa.

 How Much Is A Working Holiday Visa For The UK?

-Here are all the costs associated with a working holiday visa in the UK –
+Here are all the costs associated with a working holiday UK –

 Entry Clearance Fee – £244